Advancements in medical science have made it possible for pregnant mothers to have a pain free labor.

 How Epidurals Work

-Unlike general anaesthesia, where the whole body is affected, an epidural blocks nerve impulses at the point of injection – in the lower spine where it is administered.
+Unlike general anesthesia, where the whole body is affected, an epidural blocks nerve impulses at the point of injection – in the lower spine where it is administered.
 An epidural can reduce labor pains and is particularly useful in long or difficult deliveries, enabling the mother to rest and relax between contractions.
 When correctly administered, the risks to the mother and child are extremely low.
-However, any error on the part of the anaesthesiologist administering the epidural can be hazardous to both the mother and the child.
+However, any error on the part of the anesthesiologist administering the epidural can be hazardous to both the mother and the child and subject to a medical malpractice lawsuit.

 Administering the Epidural